Bachelor of Science in Accounting

 FALL SEMESTER – 16 Semester Credit Hours SPRING SEMESTER – 15 Semester Credit Hours BA 1100 Business Basics* ARTS 1301 Exploration of the Arts HIST 1301 U.S. History Survey to Civil War HIST 1302 U.S. History Survey to Civil War MATH 1325 Applied Calculus I HUMA 1301 Exploration of the Humanities RHET 1302 Rhetoric MATH 1326 Applied Calculus II Natural Science Natural Science Free Elective

-FALL SEMESTER – 15 Semester Credit Hours SPRING SEMESTER – 15 Semester Credit Hours ACCT 2301 Introductory Financial Accounting ACCT 2302 Introductory Management Accounting BLAW 2301 Business and Public Law ECON 2302 Principles of Microeconomics ECON 2301 Principles of Macroeconomics GOVT 2302 Political Institutions in the U.S. and Texas GOVT 2301 Constitutional Foundations and Political Behavior in the U.S. and Texas MIS 3300 Introduction to Management Information Systems Free Elective Natural Science
+FALL SEMESTER – 15 Semester Credit Hours SPRING SEMESTER – 15 Semester Credit Hours ACCT 2301 Introductory Financial Accounting ACCT 2302 Introductory Management Accounting BLAW 2301 Business and Public Law ECON 2302 Principles of Microeconomics ECON 2301 Principles of Macroeconomics GOVT 2302 Political Institutions in the U.S. and Texas GOVT 2301 Constitutional Foundations and Political Behavior in the U.S. and Texas ITSS 3300 Information Technology for Business Free Elective Natural Science

 * Denotes a 1 semester credit hour course.